We’re often asked here at The Happy Chicken Coop: “how long will my hen lay eggs for”?

 Choosing your Production Hen

-Most, if not all of the industrial production hens are actually ‘proprietary’ brands.
+Most, if not all, of the industrial production hens are ‘proprietary’ brands.

-These birds have been genetically manipulated (not genetically altered) and refined for increased egg production and increased feed efficiency: the bottom line being minimum input and maximum output.
-I found it interesting to note the birds were labelled as ‘product’ rather than livestock.
+These birds have been genetically manipulated (not genetically altered) and refined for increased egg production and feed efficiency: the bottom line is minimum input and maximum output.
+I found it interesting that birds were labeled as ‘products’ rather than livestock.

-Todays’ broiler chicken is four times larger than it was in the 1950s’ and matures in six to nine weeks or so.
+Today’s broiler chicken is four times larger than in the 1950s and matures in six to nine weeks.

-There is obviously a downside to this fast maturity – with Cornish Crosses they are generally unable to bear their own weight at 9 weeks and may suffer from heart failure.
+There is a downside to this fast maturity – with Cornish Crosses, they are generally unable to bear their own weight at 9 weeks and may suffer from heart failure.

-To name a few of the more well-known varieties: Lohmann Browns, Black Star, Golden Comets and Freedom Rangers.
+A few of the more well-known varieties are Lohmann Browns, Black Star, Golden Comets, and Freedom Rangers.

 Nutrition and Care for Egg Laying

-Don’t forget to give them extra calcium – separate from the feed – as with most things too much is also a bad thing.
+Don’t forget to give them extra calcium – separate from the feed – as with most things, too much is also bad.

-Giving them the correct nutrition is extremely important for not only maintaining their health and vitality, it’s important if you want them to keep on producing.
+Giving them the correct nutrition is extremely important for maintaining their health and vitality, it’s essential if you want them to keep on producing.

-A lack of calcium and other important vitamins and minerals may lead to thin shelled eggs, no shell eggs or other egg laying issues.
+A lack of calcium and other essential vitamins and minerals may lead to thin-shelled eggs, no-shell eggs, or other egg-laying issues.

 Egg Laying Problems

-Health problems associated with ‘old age’ in chickens has not been well studied since it’s only fairly recently that chickens have become so popular.
+Health problems associated with ‘old age’ in chickens have not been well studied since it’s only fairly recently that chickens have become so popular.

-As we promised – no easy, quick fit answer, but we hope this has been helpful in showing you what to expect from the heritage and production hen.
+As we promised – no easy, quick-fit answer, but we hope this has helped show you what to expect from the heritage and production hen.